adelphi-ed-tech/au-courses/courses/install-picroft.md

 [Follow this guide from the mycroft documentation.](https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/get-mycroft/picroft#setting-up-picroft)

 Notes:

 - you will need to know the _name_ of your wireless netowrk (SSID) as well as the password in order to connect to the internet. if you're not sure of the name, you can probably look at your phone or laptop to see the name of the network.
-- for **audio output**, choose _headphones_ to use the headphone jack, _HDMI_ to use your monitor's speakers, or _USB_ to use USB speakers _or_ the headphone jack on a USB microphone.
+- for **audio output**, choose _headphones_ to use the headphone jack, _HDMI_ to use your monitor's speakers, or _USB_ to use USB speakers.
 If you're not sure, we're probably going to have to fix this later anyway.
 - for **microphone**, choose option 5, _other_.
 Don't worry if you can't hear or record anything during the audio test at this point, just continue.
 - to pair your device, even if you can't hear mycroft, you can read the pairing code on the console.
-- log in here to add the device <https://home.mycroft.ai/devices/add>
+- log in here to add the device <https://home.mycroft.ai/devices/>.
+Follow the set-up wizard on the mycroft.ai website.

-There's a chance that your Mycroft is pefectly up and running at this point.
+If you're not using ReSpeaker, there's a chance that your Mycroft is perfectly up and running at this point.
 Awesome.
 If not, keep reading...

 Step 4: ReSpeaker Hat